apache/nuttx/configs/amber/README.txt

 avr-libc
 ^^^^^^^^

+Header Files

+  In any case, header files from avr-libc are required:  http://www.nongnu.org/avr-libc/.
+  A snapshot of avr-lib is included in the WinAVR installation.
+For Linux development platforms, avr-libc package is readily available (and would be installed in the apt-get command shown above).
+But if you are using the NuttX buildroot configuration on Cygwin, then you will have to build get avr-libc from binaries.

+Header File Installation

+  The NuttX build will required that the AVR header files be available via the NuttX include directory.
+This can be accomplished by either copying the avr-libc header files into the NuttX include directory:

+  cp -a <avr-libc-path>/include/avr <nuttx-path>/include/.

+  Or simply using a symbolic link:

+  ln -s <avr-libc-path>/include/avr <nuttx-path>/include/.

 Build Notes:

-  In any case, avr-libc is required.  http://www.nongnu.org/avr-libc/.
-  An snapshot of avr-lib is included in the WinAVR installation.
-For Linux development platforms, avr-libc package is readily available (and would be installed in the apt-get command shown above).
-But if you are using the NuttX buildroot configuration on Cygwin, then you will have to build avr-libc from binaries.
+  It may not necessary to have a built version of avr-lib; only header files are required.
+Bu if you choose to use the optimized libraru functions of the flowing point library, then you may have to build avr-lib from sources.

-  Below are instructions for building avr-lib from fresh sources (I started this before I realized at tha avr-lib is included in the WinAVR install):
+  Below are instructions for building avr-lib from fresh sources:

   1. Download the avr-libc package from: